Power play, four-goal first propel Kings past Flyers 5-3

-LOS ANGELES (AP)Adrian Kempe had a goal and an assist, Anze Kopitar added two assists and the Los Angeles Kings used a four-goal first period to defeat the Philadelphia Flyers 5-3 on Tuesday night.
+”Overall on the power play we were moving the puck well, showing some different looks than some previous games and it was working,” said Anze Kopitar, who had two assists. ”We’re trying to figure out as we go and it all came together today.”

+Adrian Kempe had a goal and an assist as the Kings quickly took control with four goals in the first.
+It is the first time that has happened since Nov.
+26, 2014, at Minnesota.

 Kyle Clifford, Alex Iafallo, Tyler Toffoli and Martin Frk also scored for the Kings, who are 5-3-2 in their last 10 games.
-Jonathan Quick made 32 saves to snap a three-game losing streak.
+Jonathan Quick made 32 saves to snap his three-game losing streak.

+The goals came against a Flyers team that entered the game with the league’s sixth-best, penalty-killing unit and had allowed only one power-play goal in its last 13 opportunities.

+”A staple of our team so far this year has been our penalty kill and tonight it wasn’t very good; that combined with them scoring on our power play took us out of the game early,” coach Alain Vigneault said.

-It is Kopitar’s second straight multi-point game and 10th of the season.
-His two assists also moved him past Luc Robitaille for fourth in franchise history.
+It was Kopitar’s second straight multi-point game and 10th of the season.
+His two assists moved him past Luc Robitaille for fourth in franchise history.
 Kopitar has 598 in 14 seasons.

 Justin Braun, Claude Giroux and Scott Laughton scored for Philadelphia.
 Brian Elliott allowed four goals on 15 shots in the first period before being replaced by Carter Hart at the first intermission.
 Hart made 13 saves.

-Los Angeles came in 1 of 13 on the power play in its past five games, but converted on all three of its chances.

-After Clifford opened the scoring at 5:31 of the first on a wrist shot., Iafallo redirected Kopitar’s pass from the slot 86 seconds after Clifford’s goal and Toffoli put in a rebound of his own shot at 8:54.
+After Clifford opened the scoring at 5:31 of the first on a wrist shot., Iafallo redirected Kopitar’s pass from the slot 86 seconds later and Toffoli put in a rebound of his own shot at 8:54.

 Kempe gave the Kings a 4-0 advantage with 2:08 remaining in the first when he finished off a two-on-one short-handed breakaway with a wrist shot.
 It was Los Angeles’ fourth short-handed goal of the season and the fourth allowed by Philadelphia.